- Review Process

 INVASIVE ALERT – Emerald Ash Borer

 Many insects also use hibernation-like state called diapause to survive winter including the invasive Emerald Ash Borer which is destroying Canadian trees like Black Ash.
 This beetle probably arrived here in wooden shipping crates from Asian countries like China and was first detected in Ontario in 2002.
 It has now spread through southern Ontario into Quebec and threatens forested areas in other provinces.
 Adult beetles lay eggs that hatch into larvae which burrow through the ash tree bark creating “S” shaped galleries that harm the tree’s ability to transport food and water.
 The larvae overwinter under the tree bark by hibernating and producing an antifreeze that protects them from temperatures as low as -30°C!
-This small beetle could have devastating impacts on the forest industry.
+This small beetle is having devastating impacts on the forest industry.
 Ash wood is an important resource used to manufacture items like tool handles and baseball bats.
 In Canada many of our parks and green spaces have numerous ash trees.
 The loss of these trees removes valuable wildlife habitat and takes away our shady spaces on a hot summer day!
-There are now special regulations that restrict the movement of ash wood out of the infected regions of southern Ontario and Quebec but you can also help control this pest.
+There are now special regulations that restrict the movement of ash wood out of the infected regions of southern Ontario and Quebec, parts of the Maritimes and the municipalities of Thunder Bay and Winnipeg, but you can also help control this pest.
 When spring arrives spend some time outside learning to recognize different species of ash trees and report any signs of Emerald Ash Borer to the Canadian Food Inspection Agency at 1-800-442-2342.
-Meanwhile, if the freezing cold has you feeling like you should hibernate have some fun with these beetle puzzles!
+Meanwhile, if the freezing cold has you feeling like you should hibernate, have some fun with these beetle puzzles!